BroadleafCommerce/blc-paypal/README.md

     }

     Money additionalFees = new Money(0);
-    for (FulfillmentGroup fg : order.getFulfillmentGroups()){
+    //Collects the sum of the Fulfillment Group fees, if any, to be added to the PayPal request. for (FulfillmentGroup fg : order.getFulfillmentGroups()){
         for (FulfillmentGroupFee fee : fg.getFulfillmentGroupFees()){
             additionalFees = additionalFees.add(fee.getAmount());
         }
     }

-    if (additionalFees.greaterThan(new Money(0))) {
+    //If there are fees, this adds it to the PayPal request as a line item. if (additionalFees.greaterThan(new Money(0))) {
         requestDTO.lineItem()
                 .shortDescription("Additional Fees")